arule11/Group12/README.md

 The full console version can be found in the master branch containing files Player, Ship, and Board, Game and Site.

-The GUI version can be found in the GUI2 folder within the main branch
+The GUI version can be found in the gui2 folder within the main branch

 ## Installation and Running
+Console:
 1. Clone Player, Ship, and Board, Game and Site java files to a new desktop folder.
 2. Change directory to desktop folder.
 3. Use javac *.java to compile all classes.
 4. Use java Game to play Battleship.

+GUI:
+1. Clone the gui2 folder to a new desktop folder.
+2. Change directory to desktop folder.
+3. Use javac *.java to compile all classes.
+4. Use java GUI to play Battleship.

 ## Requirements